opspawn/opspawn-development/memory-bank/activeContext.md

     - Document decisions via ADRs.

 ## Immediate Next Steps
-1.  **Continue Task 2.3:** Develop Agentkit Dynamic Tool Integration.
-    - Define clear interfaces/protocols for how tools should be implemented (e.g., base class, function signature requirements).
-    - Implement basic security considerations (e.g., input validation is done, consider function call safety, potential sandboxing research).
-    - Refine tool execution logic in `Agent` if needed (e.g., better error handling, memory updates).
-2.  **Start MCP Integration (Phase 3.5):** Begin work on the MCP integration tasks, starting with Task MCP.1 (Implement `ops-core` MCP Client Module).
-3.  **Start Task 2.4:** Define & Implement Internal Interfaces for Agentkit Modules once Task 2.3 is sufficiently complete.
+1.  **Start Task 2.4:** Define & Implement Internal Interfaces for Agentkit Modules.
+2.  **Continue MCP Integration (Phase 3.5):** Proceed with Task MCP.3 (Proxy Tool Injection).
+3. Review and potentially refine error handling and memory update logic in `Agent._execute_step` related to tool results.

 ## Active Decisions & Considerations
 - **MCP Integration Strategy:** Decided to use the **Dynamic Proxy Pattern**, where `ops-core` acts as the MCP Host/Client and injects a proxy tool into `agentkit` agents for controlled external access (Decision Date: 2025-04-05).